rzuritamilla/phr/gip-twmodel/PITCHME.md

 +++
 ### Collective views
+@ul
-Agree a clear and collective view of where colleagues would like ITC to be in say five years’ time, a clear route map to get there (with targets) and the performance milestones to be reached along the way.
-This should build on ITCs strong values and, unless there is evidence to the contrary, be unconstrained by the goals of other organisations.
+- Agree a clear and collective view of where colleagues would like ITC to be in say five years’ time, a clear route map to get there (with targets) and the performance milestones to be reached along the way.
+This should build on ITC's strong values and, unless there is evidence to the contrary, be unconstrained by the goals of other organisations.
+@ulend

-No comments.
+> No comments!

 +++
-### Improve PhD program.
+### Improve PhD program
+@ul
-Analyse the characteristics of the current PhD system (recruitment, topic definition, supervision, evaluation) and create an action plan for PhD completions, with targets to achieve them.
+- Analyse the characteristics of the current PhD system (recruitment, topic definition, supervision, evaluation) and create an action plan for PhD completions, with targets to achieve them.

-Open science proposal with JA@UT
+- Open science proposal with JA@UT
+@ulend

 +++
 ### Data management plan